Skip to main content

 • “The music and sound effects are pleasant and satisfying, helping to create a calm and immersive atmosphere that complements the gameplay perfectly.”

 • “The music is an okay track, but after a few loops, I had to mute it.
-Maybe add a few more songs; music creates the atmosphere, and if I have to mute it because it is too repetitive, I'm not getting that atmosphere anymore.”
+Maybe add a few more songs.
+Music creates the atmosphere, and having to mute it because it is too repetitive means I'm not getting that atmosphere anymore.”

 • “What has remained (and what I'm glad for, by the way) is the music, which evokes a nice medieval atmosphere that certainly wasn't that great in the real world.”